laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Open Rowing Monitor needs to keep track of several metrics about the flywheel and its state, including:

-* The **Angular Distance** of the flywheel in Radians (denoted with &theta;): in essence the distance the flywheel has traveled (i.e. the number of Radians the flywheel has rotated) since the start of the session.
-As the impulse-givers are evenly spread over the flywheel, this can easily be measured by counting the number of impulses, **Number of Impulses** and multiply it with the **angular displacement** between two **impulses** (i.e. 2π/(*number of impulse providers on the flywheel*));
+* The **Angular Distance** of the flywheel in Radians (denoted with &theta;): in essence the distance the flywheel has traveled (i.e. the number of Radians the flywheel has rotated) since the start of the session;

 * The **Time since start** of the flywheel in seconds (denoted with t): in essence the time the flywheel has been spinning since the start of the session.
 This can easily be measured by summarising the **time between an impulse**;